clemux/notes.mux.me/content/posts/predatory-bugs.md

 Status: draft

-This is a quick recap of my experience with biological control against thrips.
-I don't have experience with other pests.
+This post documents my experience using biological control methods against thrips.
+I focus on growing cacti, which creates a challenge: most predatory insects need high humidity, while cacti require drier conditions.
+Though I've only dealt with thrips, these observations might help with other pests.

 I've tried Neoseiulus (formerly Amblyseius) californicus and cucumeris, but it's hard to say how well they performed.
 I suspect the relative humidity in my apartment and in my tents is too low; at least 60%, ideally 70% is recommended.
 I got some californicus because they should tolerate lower humidity, but thrips are not their preferred prey (they are better for spider mites, for example).